 Nicole Liguori Micklich

-Nicole Liguori Micklich has spent fifteen years successfully representing franchisees and development agents at every step of the franchise relationship and in litigation with franchisors.
-Ms. Micklich regularly advises franchisees about all aspects of their business.
+Nicole Liguori Micklich has earned a reputation for successfully representing franchisees and development agents at every step of the franchise relationship and in litigation with franchisors.
 She also frequently draws on her construction knowledge and experience to effectively represent property owners and contractors in a variety of construction disputes.

-Ms. Micklich has advised clients regarding the transfer of franchise agreements valued from hundreds of thousands to tens of millions of dollars.
-She has drafted and negotiated the Asset Purchase Agreements and related Agreements, Notes and Resolutions for those transactions.
-She also frequently drafts and negotiates transfer and termination agreements and releases.
+Ms. Micklich advises clients regarding the transfer of franchise agreements and has drafted and negotiated the Asset Purchase Agreements and related Agreements, Notes and Resolutions for those transactions.
+She also frequently drafts and negotiates termination agreements and releases.

-Ms. Micklich enjoys extensive involvement in the American Bar Association Forum on Franchising.
+Ms. Micklich enjoys extensive involvement in the American Bar Association Forum on Franchising, where she is a member of the Governing Committee.
 She has served on multiple committees of the Forum and was humbled to be the recipient of the 2017 ABA Forum on Franchising Future Leader Award.
 Ms. Micklich proudly holds a Martindale-Hubbell AV® Preeminent™ Rating and strives to work easily and collegially with franchisor counsel.
-She was recognized as a Super Lawyer in the field of Franchise/Distribution in 2017 and 2018, and prior to that time was named to the New England Rising Starts list each year from 2010 through 2016.
+She was recognized as a Super Lawyer in the field of Franchise/Distribution in 2017, 2018, and 2020 and prior to that time was named to the New England Rising Starts list each year from 2010 through 2016.
 For more about the selection process visit http://www.superlawyers.com/Connecticut/Selection_details.html.

-Ms. Micklich is an adjunct professor of Franchise Law at Quinnipiac University Law School, in Hamden, Connecticut, and a frequent author and lecturer on franchise law.
+Ms. Micklich has taught Franchise Law as an adjunct professor at Quinnipiac University Law School, in Hamden, Connecticut, and is a frequent author and lecturer on franchise law.
 Panels on which Ms. Micklich has recently presented include:

 - As My Franchisor Lay Dying: Franchisee and Franchisor Options in a Struggling System, American Bar Association Forum on Franchising, 2017